-Turn your passion for working with children into a career with a Certificate III in Early Childhood Education and Care at Victoria Polytechnic.
+Turn your passion for working with children into a career with a Certificate III in Early Childhood Education and Care CHC30113 at Victoria University Polytechnic.

 Completion of this course is the minimum requirement to work in the early childhood education sector.
 You will develop skills in: